mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/native-language-change.md

 First, add and configure a new nanoflow:

-1. Add a new nanoflow *ACT_Language_ChangeUserLangDevice* and configure it like this:
+1. Add a new nanoflow *ACT_Language_ChangeUserLangDevice* to your module and configure it like this:
 	1. Add a parameter called **SelectedLanguage** of data type `Object` and entity `System.Language`.
 This parameter will be the new app language as selected by the user.
 	1. Make a microflow call to **ACT_Language_ChangeUserLangRuntime** and configure it the same way you configured [the microflow above](#micro-config).
 	1. In a microflow call, pass the parameter of the type **SelectedLanguage/Code** as the argument.
 This microflow sets the language as selected by the user.